louisepaul75/py-erp/README.md

 ### Image Management

 - Images are stored as `ProductImage` records linked to products
-- Primary images are automatically selected based on type and front flag
+- Primary images are automatically selected based on strict prioritization:
+  1. Produktfoto with front=True
+  2. Any Produktfoto
+  3. Any image with front=True
+  4. Any image marked as primary
+  5. First available image
 - Thumbnail URLs are stored for efficient loading
 - Image metadata is preserved for reference